ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

 You can subscribe to data feeds corresponding to events for a particular trader's Ethereum address.
-The possible account events you can subscribe to are `StrategyUpdate`, `OrdersUpdate`, and `PositionUpdate`.
+The possible account events you can subscribe to are `StrategyUpdate`, `OrdersUpdate`, `TradeUpdate`, and `PositionUpdate`.

 type | field | description
 -----|----- | ---------------------
 address_s  | trader | Trader's Ethereum address (same as the one that facilitated the deposit)
 string[] | strategies | Strategies being subscribed to.
 Currently, the only supported strategy is `main`, but support for multiple strategies is coming soon!
 string[] | events | Events being subscribed to.
-This can be one or more of `StrategyUpdate`, `OrdersUpdate`, and `PositionUpdate`
+This can be one or more of `StrategyUpdate`, `OrdersUpdate`, `TradeUpdate`, and `PositionUpdate`

 ### Response
 > Receipt (success) format (JSON)